Breaking News | Traffic Robbery: Police Arrest 10 In Lagos

 According to him, the suspects were attacking innocent people and dispossessing them of their belongings.

-ALSO READ: Suspected sponsor of unknown gunmen arrested in Imo “The suspects also revealed that they attack their targets with iron rods, guns, cutlasses and charms.
+“The suspects also revealed that they attack their targets with iron rods, guns, cutlasses, and charms.

 Adejobi said that a gold necklace belonging to one of the victims and some other suspected stolen items including phones and wristwatches were recovered from the suspects.

-The News Agency of Nigeria (NAN) reports that Ketu/Mile 12/Ikorodu Road, Mile 2/Badagry Expressway and Ikeja Along-Iyana-Ipaja/Abule-Egba axis record high rate of traffic robbery.
+The News Agency of Nigeria (NAN) reports that Ketu/Mile 12/Ikorodu Road, Mile 2/Badagry Expressway, and Ikeja Along-Iyana-Ipaja/Abule-Egba axis record a high rate of traffic robbery.

 These areas are known for heavy vehicular traffic.